google-deepmind/neural_testbed/README.md

 # The Neural Testbed

 ## Introduction

-Neural testbed is a framework for assessing the quality of uncertainty estimates in neural networks.
-The comparison is with a posterior approximation computed from reference Gaussian process prior.
-The Gaussian process prior is equivalent to a randomly initialized infinite-width neural network.
+The Neural Testbed is a framework for assessing and comparing performance of uncertainty estimators (which we call agent).
+The Testbed implements synthetic data generating processes and streamlines the process of sampling data, training agents, and evaluating test performance by estimating KL-loss for marginal and high-order joint predictions.

 ### Uncertainty in deep learning